 I was surprised to see an emphasis in the dining areas on separating food from paper, plastics, etc., while disposing of our dishes.
 Maybe this is just for ease?
 Or a trend towards becoming more environmentally conscious?

 *** I’ve since found out it IS for environmental reasons (how awesome).
 Non-biodegradable plastic is separated and put into a compress melt unit (CMU) and melted into giant discs commonly referred to as “hockey pucks”.
 They are then stored and disposed of when the boat gets ashore.

 A chef we met with said today’s sailors are more health conscious and health focused than ever.
 The requests for vegetarian and vegan centric menus have increased.

 The passion, drive, and discipline from some of the sailors we met was truly astounding.
 They are practically kids who headed the call to serve.
-Their friends back home are probably chugging natty light and complaining about having to pay their own cell phone bill.

 When these sailors enter the civilian workforce their employers will be LUCKY to employ them.

 The photos from this embark make it look like an adrenaline fueled, exciting adventure.
 Which I’m not going to lie — it was.
 Watching jets make arrested landings as the sun set, sleeping in spacious staterooms, learning about all facets of carrier operations – it was a dream.
 However for every photo I snapped of a jet about take off, there was a large and disciplined group that made it happen.